Skip to content

 • Linux

-• socat installed for using the BSDRP serial release
+• socat installed, for the BSDRP serial release

-• A VNC/RDP client for connecting the BSDRP vga release
+• A VNC/RDP client to connect to the BSDRP VGA release

 Usage: /usr/local/BSDRP/tools/BSDRP-lab-vbox.sh [-hdsv] [-a i386|amd64] [-i BSDRP_image_file.img] [-n router-number] [-l LAN-number] [-o serial|vga]